Trying to break into the event planning industry with no experience can feel like running into a brick wall at full-speed.

 6. Get certified:

-There are tons of certifications out there that can easily replace formal education.
+There are tons of certifications and event management course out there that can easily replace formal education.

-Whether you get certified with ILEA as a Certified Special Events Professional (CSEP) or with the Events Industry Council as a Certified Meeting Professional (CMP), there are plenty of certificates that can give you an extra boost of authenticity and experience.
+Whether you get certified with ILEA as a Certified Special Events Professional (CSEP) or with the Events Industry Council as a Certified Meeting Professional (CMP), there are plenty of certificates and event planner course that can give you an extra boost of authenticity and experience.

 Some certifications you can get: